eadsjr/pgdoc/doc/node/Specification.md

 RULE: With external facing core functions, the returned object always has a boolean .error, including lists

+### Design Reasoning

+See '[Development Goals in the contribution guidelines][contrib]'

+In the NodeJS implementation, try-catch interactions are avoided by default in an attempt to simplify use of pgdoc for it's core purpose: rapid prototyping.
+Edge case proliferation is a quick route to a not-so-rapid prototype.
+I believe try-catch blocks tend to make code harder to read as well.
+[Input welcome.][trycatch]

 ### Expected return value ( assuming no error )

 pgdoc.connect(...) returns { error: false }